Korean shamanism: Becoming a mudang

-Once the person has accepted the calling, they must find an established rr willing to train them.
-They become this person's apprentice, the mr. Apprentices are usually aged over 18, although there are examples of children becoming apprentices.
-The apprentice of a rr may be called their mr or rr (spirit daughter) if female, or sinadul (spirit son) if male.
-The rr will be that novice's rr.
-The neophyte must ultimately perform an initiation ritual to open up rr (the "gates of speech") that will allow them to receive the words of the spirits.
-This rite is called the mr. It involves the neophyte performing the appropriate chants, dances, and oracles to invoke and convey inspiration from the deities.
-If the initiate fails to perform this correctly, with the deities failing to open their rr, they will have to perform it again.
-Many rr perform multiple mr before being recognised as properly initiated ritual specialists.
-Those rr who fail to learn how to deal with supernatural entities correctly are sometimes called mr by other practitioners.
+Once an individual has accepted the call from the gods, they must find an established rr willing to train them.
+They become this person's apprentice, the mr. Apprentices are usually aged over 18, although there are examples of children doing so.
+The teaching rr is called a rr; their apprentice is termed a mr or rr if female, or sinadul if male.

-In the mr tradition, teachings are often passed down hereditarily although in other instances a mr adopts a non-relative, rather than their child, as an apprentice.
-Not all practitioners want their children to follow them into the profession, however.
-When rr do not wish a family member to continue their vocation, they may ensure that their ritual paraphernalia is burned or buried at their death; doing so severs any connection between their person deities and their surviving family.
+In the mr tradition, teachings are often passed down hereditarily, although in other instances a mr adopts a non-relative, rather than their child, as an apprentice.
+Not all practitioners want their children to follow them into the profession.
+When rr do not wish a family member to continue their vocation, they may ensure that their ritual paraphernalia is burned or buried at their death; doing so severs any connection between their personal deities and their surviving family.